jwambugu/mpesa-golang-sdk/README.md

 # About Mpesa Golang SDK

 Mpesa Golang SDK facilitates in integrating M-pesa APIS into your go project.
-The package currently includes the following APIs
+The following APIs are currently supported:

 | API                                                                                       | Description                                                                   |
 |-------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------|